alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 holberton$
 ```

-... the same values than the variables of `func1`!
-This is because of the way the stack works.
-The two functions do declare the same amount of variables, with the same type, in the same order.
-Their stack frame are exactly the same.
-When `func1` ends, the memory where the values of its local variables sit is not cleared.
-Only `rsp` is incremented.
+... the same variable values of `func1`!
+This is because of how the stack works.
+The two functions declared the same amount of variables, with the same type, in the same order.
+Their stack frames are exactly the same.
+When `func1` ends, the memory where the values of its local variables reside are not cleared - only `rsp` is incremented.
-As a consequence, when we call `func2`, its stack frame sits at exactly the same place than the previous `func1` stack frame and the local variables of `func1` have the same values of the local variables of `func2` when we left `func2`.
+As a consequence, when we call `func2` its stack frame sits at exactly the same place of the previous `func1` stack frame, and the local variables of `func1` have the same values of the local variables of `func2` when we left `func2`.

 Let's examine the assembly code to prove it: